OpenDMA/opendma-spec/OpenDMA-Spec.md

 Only properties of the “Reference” data type can be overridden.

 > Conclusion:
-> Properties defined in a super class cannot be overwritten by a classes declared properties, except for specific refernce properties.
+> Properties defined in a super class cannot be overwritten by a classes declared properties, except for specific reference properties.

 #### §11 Choice value object